PLKplkPLK/Python_AWS_test/README.md

 7. @staticmethod receives only explicitly given arguments, while @classmethod receives class object as well.
 Static methods don't have to be created inside a class, but we might want to have them there, because it's logically correct (for it to be encapsulated there).

 8. It automatically closes file at the end of execution.

+## Python code fixing

+- if __name__ == "__main__"
+It just... it should be "__main__", not "main"

+- self.age = age
+Instead of self.age == age, because that's not assigning, that's a check whether they're the same (and since that's a constructor, they won't be)

+- increase_count() changed to 2 different methods: increase and get I just thought it would be easier to use it like that - KISS

+- x = Person(p["first_name"], p["last_name"], p["age"])
+Arguments were just not in the correct order.

+- print number of people at the end added a loop to iterate over threads and wait for them to finish with threading.Thread.join() method